-Susie has been teaching in the AUHSD for the past 15 years - thirteen at Brookhurst Junior High School and two at Oxford Academy.
+Susie has been teaching in the AUHSD for the past 18 years - thirteen at Brookhurst Junior High School and five at Oxford Academy.
 She has been a National Board Certified Teacher since 2014.
-For the past eight years, she has been serving as the Math Club Advisor at her school supporting and promoting the love of mathematics for all students.
+For the past eleven years, she has been serving as the Math Club Advisor and Computational Modeling Club at her school supporting and promoting the love of mathematics for all students.

 After her bachelor's degree in Mathematics with Specialization in Mathematical Statistics from UC Irvine in 1999, Susie worked as an actuarial analyst for two years at an insurance company before joining the credential and master's program at UC Irvine.

 Susie has been a mentor teacher for several teacher candidates and has served as a Noyce Master Teacher Fellow through MT2 Project during 2010-2015.
-Susie has provided several workshops to teachers and teacher candidates on the topics of Math Talks, Growth Mindset and Formative Assessments, Engaging Students in Problem Solving, Designing & Implementing CCSS Lessons, and Utilizing Technology in the Math Classroom.
+Susie has provided several workshops to teachers and teacher candidates on the topics of Math Talks, Growth Mindset and Formative Assessments, Engaging Students in Problem Solving, Designing & Implementing Project Based Learning and Equitable Grading Practices in the Math Classroom.
 Susie also served as an NSF/Noyce proposal reviewer, SBAC Digital Library State Network of Educator, Instructional Leadership Corps Teacher Leader, Orange County Math Council board member, and Teach Plus Teacher Leader.

 Shannon Muramoto, NBCT